matrix-org/matrix-spec/content/client-server-api/_index.md

 dictionary.
 For example, the public part of an OAuth client ID could be given here.

-* `session`: This is a session identifier that the client must pass back to the homeserver, if one is provided, in subsequent attempts to authenticate in the same API call.
+* `session`: This is a session identifier that the client MUST pass back to the homeserver, if one is provided, in subsequent attempts to authenticate in the same API call.